-I recently spent some time in New Zealand, an island nation filled with people who observe life cycle traditions brought here by European settlers and colonizers.
+I just returned from New Zealand, an island nation filled with people who observe life cycle traditions brought here by European settlers and colonizers.
 The native people of this land, the Māori, have specific death rituals that deserve to be explored.

 As a traveling end-of-life teacher, doula, and advocate, I appreciate the way they approach this sacred space.
 You don’t have to be a Kiwi or native New Zealander to incorporate some of these death rituals into your own lives…and deaths.